UoA-eResearch/roonka_volume_models/blender_2.79b/blender279b_README.md

 * The trench volume will be generated in the scene and the output .dae file should be created at the output directory.

 ## Bulk Importer/Exporters

+### Description

+This script loads multiple files into the blender scene.

 ### Usage